Lorenzo Torriani: Club career

 Torriani began playing football with Città di Cologno, before joining the youth academy of AC Milan as an under-8 and worked his way up their youth categories.
 In 2024 he started appearing as their reserve goalkeeper, and he was part of their preseason in the summer of 2024.
 On 26 June 2024, he signed his first professional contract with AC Milan until 2027.
 He made his senior and professional debut with AC Milan on 17 September 2024 as a substitute in a UEFA Champions League match against English club Liverpool, after the starting goalkeeper, Mike Maignan, left with an injury.
 Although he did not keep a clean sheet in his playtime, conceding one goal from Dominik Szoboszlai, his debut performance was solid, with him having 3 saves and showing excellent ball control as part of AC Milan's build-up play.

 On 10 November 2024, Torriani made his debut for the newly created reserve team Milan Futuro, starting on a 2–2 home draw Serie C match against Arezzo.

 International career

 Torriani is a youth international for Italy, having first been called up to the Italy U20s in September 2024 for a set of Under 20 Elite League matches.
+In May 2026, he was called up with the Italy U21s for the friendly match against Albania U21 on 8 June 2026.